litsec/eidas-opensaml/README.md

 For more information about this package, see  [https://litsec.github.io/eidas-opensaml](https://litsec.github.io/eidas-opensaml/).

+> **Note**: Support for OpenSAML 2.X has been discontinued.
+The last release of eidas-opensaml supporting OpenSAML 2.X is 1.0.6.

 Copyright &copy; 2016-2018, [Litsec AB](http://www.litsec.se).
 Licensed under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).